 Unable to continue down, the two men decided to climb back up the arête to the Aiguille du Midi and the safety of the lift station.
 The conditions on the arête were bad.
 Heavy snowfall meant that the arête path was filled in and the safety rope was buried.
 Strong winds blasted snow over the ridge from the Vallée Blanche side and the wind-chill brought the temperature down to -16ºC.

 One skier, communicating on a mobile phone with the guardian of the Aiguille du Midi, was guided up the summit ridge to the safety of the Aiguille du Midi complex.
 The second skier suffered a fatal fall down the North Face of the Aiguile du Midi.
 His body was recovered by the mountain rescue early the next morning during a break in the bad weather.
 Source: Le Dauphiné

-Vallée Blanche Ski Routes
+Map of the Vallée Blanche Ski Routes

 There are 4 routes that are run commercially down the Vallée Blanche requiring varying levels of skiing ability and off-piste experience.

 The Voie Normale is technically the easiest route and it’s by far the most popular.
 It follows the line of least gradient through a labyrinth of glaciers, including Géant, Tacul and the famous Mer de Glace.